cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/rdp.md

 <Aside type="note">

-  Before you start, make sure you download a remote desktop client for macOS.
+  Before you start, make sure you download an RDP client for macOS.

 </Aside>